Woman dies after Durham shooting near Duke Park, police say

 DURHAM, N.C.
-(WNCN) — A woman died after a shooting in Durham, according to police.
+(WNCN) — A woman died after a shooting in Durham early Friday morning, according to police.

-This happened around 2 a.m.
-Friday in the 100 block of West Knox Street near Duke Park.
+Officers were called around 2 a.m. to the 100 block of West Knox Street near Duke Park.

 When officers got to the scene, they said they found a woman who had been shot.

-The victim was taken to the hospital with life-threatening injuries and was pronounced deceased, according to police.
+The victim was taken to the hospital with life-threatening injuries and was pronounced dead, according to police.

 If you know anything, call Investigator M. Evans at (919) 560-4440, ext.
 29336 or Crime Stoppers at (919) 683-1200.